Power BI Resources and Reading List

 Visualizing and Delivering Data

 After modeling the data, it’s time to present and deliver it.
 The data needs to be digestible and useful to actual people.
-This is often a very challenging topic for nerds like myself.
-This is also the place where Excel and Power BI diverge significantly in their capabilities and feature sets.
+This is the place where Excel and Power BI diverge significantly in their capabilities and feature sets.
 Excel has an add in called Power View which feels a bit like Power BI, but it’s no longer supported and somewhat clunky.
 The best way to visualize and deliver data in Excel is with pivot tables, charts, and CUBE formulas in the trusty Excel grid.
 In Power BI, there are tons of cool and interactive charts that are all accessible via web browser or phone, not something Excel is good at.

 I think the above books are great for diving deeply into the subjects, but if you prefer video content or need a more basic intro, check out some of these.